ninode/wireless/apps/wifi_ap/config_driver_readme.md

 # WLAN AP

-This example application shows how to use the PIC32MZW1 WLAN APIs to configure the device in AP mode.
+This example application shows how to use the PIC32MZW1 WLAN APIs to configure the device in AP mode directly using the WLAN driver APIs.

 ## Description